"My imagination is not a bird but an airplane." - Kurt Weill, 1919 (at the age of 19)

 "I'm finally doing what I was always supposed to do, except I didn’t have that trust in life, so I resisted." - Marianne Faithfull on performing Weill's music, 1997

 The Weill Project is dedicated to the work of the German (later American) composer Kurt Weill (1900-1950, surname pronounced like "vile", though in America he didn't object to "wile"); lots more about him in Wikipedia 🔗 and in our blog.
-In December 2020 we began what will be a years-long process of creating original arrangements of Weill's songs, about 15 of which will be publicly premiered in February 2022.
+In December 2020 we began what will be a years-long process of creating original arrangements of Weill's songs, about a dozen of which are ready for performance as of December 2021.
 The Project also includes critical and historical study of Weill's life and work and of "Weill-adjacent" topics, and we will be putting together a series of academic lecture/demonstrations.
-Our plans also include visual art related to or inspired by Weill and his songs.
+We are also creating visual art related to or inspired by Weill and his songs.

 Kurt Weill is best known for his close collaboration in 1927-1930 with German poet, playwright, and theorist Bertolt Brecht, with whom he created numerous stage works, most famously the Threepenny Opera.
 Threepenny was the most-performed stage play in Germany during the five years between its composition and Hitler's 1933 seizure of power, and later became one of the longest-running shows ever on Broadway.
 Almost a century on, it is still a staple of stages everywhere.
 Besides working with Brecht, Weill collaborated with other notable German writers including Elisabeth Hauptmann and Franz Werfel.

 Weill left Germany shortly after the Nazis consolidated power, going first to Paris and later to New York.
 He continued writing music for the stage, remaining the era's most important figure at the intersection of avant-garde and popular music.
 In New York, Weill embraced being an immigrant and eventually an American citizen.
 Instead of living and working within New York's burgeoning community of German exiles who had fled the Nazis, he collaborated with Ira Gershwin, Langston Hughes, Maxwell Anderson, and Ogden Nash, to name only a few.